hermannm/hermannm.dev/content/companies/ignite.md

         link: https://www.ignite.no/
 ---

-My work at Ignite began in January 2022, when I started working part-time one day a week from Trondheim.
-In the summer of that year, I went to their Oslo office for 9 weeks to work full-time as a summer intern.
-After my internship, I continued working part-time from Trondheim through the fall semester.

-The work involved full-stack development of the Ignite platform, using the technologies listed above.
+Ignite has built a platform where businesses can analyze their data on spend, suppliers, carbon emissions and so forth.
+The technology backing this platform is a sprawling microservice architecture written in multiple languages, but primarily Go.
+In 2022, I got the opportunity to work on this platform as an intern.
 The scale of the project was much larger than anything I had worked on previously.
-I got to work a lot with Ignite's microservice architecture, which was quite challenging, but also a lot of fun.
+Dealing with the complexities of microservices was quite challenging, but also a lot of fun.
 Towards the end of my internship, I even got to deploy my own Go microservice!

+I worked part-time for Ignite next to my studies in the spring of 2022, then full-time for 9 weeks in the summer, then part-time again through the fall semester.
+I learned a lot through this, not only on the technical side, but also on the human side of working as part of a team and organization.